About us

 The etymology of the name Philéole

-Make wind your friend!
+Make the wind your friend!

 Philéole team members